 If you and your spouse have decided to end your marriage, it’s important to discuss child custody and take steps to provide a stable environment for your children.
-At New York Family Law Group, our experienced New York divorce lawyers take a holistic approach to family law, and our goal is to help our clients put their children’s needs first.
+At New York Family Law Group, our experienced Manhattan divorce lawyers take a holistic approach to family law.
+Our goal is to help our clients put their children’s needs first.
 In this blog, we’ll take a look at a few tips that may be useful as you navigate child custody and parenting during your divorce proceedings.
 Additionally, it’s important to understand how to prepare your finances when facing divorce.
 To receive quality legal advice about how to protect your children’s well-being during a divorce and gain insights into effective child custody arrangements, please contact us at (347) 212-5113.

 1. Tell Your Children About The Divorce Together